ismh16/PCBA-Dataset/README.md

 | replk_yolo.yaml | Only replknet |
 | sppcspc_yolo.yaml | Only sppcspc |
 | yolov5s.yaml | YOLOv5s |

+#### NEW!
+Lightweight YOLOv8 Model
+You can train your own PCBA detection model with running `./train.py`

 ### Validate
 You can validate your detection model with the following code: